 - Prevent children from climbing trees that have a power line passing among their branches.

-- If you have underground electrical service to your home, farm or business, call Magnolia Electric Power Association before digging to avoid accidental contact with power lines.
+- If you have underground electrical service to your home, farm or business, call Magnolia Electric Power before digging to avoid accidental contact with power lines.

 For more information, please contact: